hkupty/impromptu.nvim/docs/index.md

 Produces a menu on the bottom of the currend window with a header and the supplied options.
 It can produce a [tree-based menu](tree-based.md) if options contain children.

+You can look at a [complete example](sample.md) to have a better idea.

 ## Data Structures

 All data types are supplied here: